• Home

 So, the short answer is no, we do not.
 Some companies run their workshops by putting all attendees into one van.
 Although this is fine for those companies, there are number of reasons we do not.

-Time after time we have seen that many/most participants need some kind of individual flexibility that one vehicle for an entire group cannot offer.
-Often participants want to come in early or stay late for additional adventures.
-Some participants may not want to eat every meal together and may want to venture out on their own....they may want to have their own vehicle for exploring the area during downtime and even for shopping in some locations or even just running to the store for personal needs.
-Also, If there is an emergency or sickness requiring someone to go home, that would affect everyone if there was only one vehicle for the entire group....it would cut EVERYONE'S trip short.
+Also, if there is an emergency or sickness requiring someone to go home, that would affect everyone if there was only one vehicle for the entire group....it would impact EVERYONE'S trip.
 Additionally, consider that many participants are flying in from all over the country.
 It is very difficult to create a schedule where everyone can fly to a certain spot at the same time to join a van-pool.
 If someone's flight is delayed or canceled, that means either that individual is left behind entirely or the entire group gets delayed waiting on one person.
-And, honestly, there are myriad other reasons we do not offer group van services.
-Let's not even get started with the whole Covid-thing....
+And honestly, there are myriad other reasons we do not offer group van services.

-Now, with that said....we do require some carpooling on many workshop shoots.
+Now, with that said....we do request some carpooling on many workshop shoots.
 This would be mostly due to limited parking in certain shooting locations.
 But we simply find that a one-size-fits-all automobile situation is not ideal for a workshop environment that incorporates multiple people with individual needs.

 How do you determine the number of participants in your workshops?